Fabian1337/pysftp/README.rst

 pysftp
 ======

-A simple interface to sftp.  based on zeth's ssh.py
+A simple interface to SFTP.
+The module offers high level abstractions and task based routines to handle your SFTP needs.
+Checkout the Cook Book, in the docs, to see what pysftp can do for you.

 Example
 -------